Belok Kanan Jalan Terus

-Belok Kanan Jalan Terus (English: Right Turn on the Way) is an Indonesian mini series is an Indonesian television series produced by SinemArt, which premiered on March 12, 2023, until March 18, 2023, on Indosiar.
+Belok Kanan Jalan Terus (English: Right Turn on the Way) is an Indonesian mini series is an Indonesian television series produced by SinemArt, which premiered on 12 March 2023 to 18 March 2023, on Indosiar.
 This mini series is directed by Agus Elias and starting Cut Meyriska, Roger Danuarta and El Manik.

 Synopsis

 The soap opera is about people who are trying to turn their lives around.
 The cast includes a former thug who is trying to become a local leader, an artist who is trying to become a religious leader, and a shaman who now runs a food stand.